zurichat/zc_plugin_deadlines/frontend/README.md

 ## Repository Structure

-This project uses [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) for bootstrapping.\
+This project uses [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) for bootstrapping.

 [Jest](https://archive.jestjs.io/docs/en/22.x/getting-started.html) for testing.

+100% test coverage is the goal with shallow assertions for components as a minimum.\
+Write tests for your components according to [Testing](#Testing)

 ## Setup